otaviojava/jcassandra-book/03-cassandra-installation.md

 * With the files unzipped, the next step is to enter the `bin` folder and start Apache Cassandra.
 To do this, run the command `cassandra -f`.

 Once the database instance is up, the next step will be to test communication with it.
-For this, the client, mentioned above, will be used.
-Thus, to execute it, it is necessary to run the `. / Cqlsh` command inside the` bin` folder.
+For this, the client mentioned above, will be used.
+Thus, to execute it, it is necessary to run the `. / Cqlsh` command inside the `bin` folder.

 ````bash
 Connected to Test Cluster at 127.0.0.1:9042.